24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 The mediation process for a personal injury case in Arkansas typically involves the following steps:

 • Participating in the mediation.
-The mediator will introduce the parties and will outline the ground rules at the beginning of the session.
+The mediator will introduce the parties and outline the ground rules at the beginning of the session.
 You can also ask them questions about the mediation process at this time.

 • Both sides present their opening statements in the session.